-- Access to the server or server logs for example via SSH - Python 3.5+ older versions (e.g. 2.6 or 2.7) are not supported.
+- Access to the server or server logs for example via SSH - Python 3.6+ older versions (e.g. 2.6, 2.7 or 3.5) are not supported.
 Most often you'll want to import your data straight from the server where it is created.
-To do this, you'll need to be able to run a Python script on the machine that will send the logs to Piwik PRO. - Log Importer tool this is a script written in Python ensuring that logs are sent to your Piwik instance.
+To do this, you'll need to be able to run a Python script on the machine that will send the logs to Piwik PRO. - Log Analytics script this is a script written in Python ensuring that logs are sent to your Piwik PRO instance, available on GitHub